 Average Content for yamsThe average (or more correctly the arithmetic mean) amount of vitamin a contained in 100g of yams, based on the list below of 5 different items under the general description of yams, is 3.80 mcg of vitamin a.
+This average value corresponds to 0.13 % of the recommended dietary allowance (or RDA) in your diet.
 The averages for the different nutrients are as follows; the average amount of Calories is 102.40 kcal, the average amount of Protein is 1.59 g, the average amount of Fat is 0.12 g and the average amount of Carbohydrate is 24.47 g.

 Median AmountThe median value of Vitamin A is found in Yam, cooked, boiled, drained, or baked, with salt which in 100g contains 6 mcg of Vitamin A. For this serving the amount of Calories is 114 kcal, the amount of Protein is 1.49 g, the amount of Fat is 0.14 g and the amount of Carbohydrate is 26.99 g.

 Using the list below for the 5 different yams nutrition entries in our database, the highest amount of vitamin a is found in Yam, raw which contains 7 mcg of vitamin a per 100g.
 The associated percentage of RDA is 0 %.
 For this 100g serving the Calories content is 118 kcal, the Protein content is 1.53 g, the Fat content is 0.17 g, the Carbohydrate content is 27.88 g.